erayates/locamark/README.md

 - [X] Role Based Authentication and Authorization
 - [ ] Admin Dashboard
+- [ ] Responsive views for all pages

 See the [open issues](https://github.com/erayates/locamark/issues) for a full list of proposed features (and known issues).